 The investor owned utilities (IOUs) claim that customers no longer being served by a utility aren’t paying their fair share o the cost for energy purcashed on their behalf and as a result remaining utility customers are paying more.
 Data finally accessible through the Power Charge Indifference Adjustment (PCIA) proceeding reveals the opposite may be […]

-The California Community Choice Association’s mission is to create a legislative and regulatory environment that supports the development and long-term sustainability of locally-run Community Choice Aggregation (CCA) electricity providers to protect energy choice in California.
+The California Community Choice Association’s mission is to create a legislative and regulatory environment that supports the development and long-term sustainability of locally-run Community Choice Aggregation (CCA) electricity providers in California.
 We serve our members and strengthen our collective voice through education, technical guidance and regulatory and legislative advocacy.

 Want to stay informed about community choice energy in California?
 Sign up for our mailing list.